schorsch1976/AsciiFlowQT/README.md

 Features:
 =========
-- Export and Import ascii to/from the clipboard
+- export and import ascii to/from the clipboard
-- Export and Import ascii to/from a file
+- export and import ascii to/from a file
-- Move parts of the ascii art
+- move parts of the ascii art
 - draw rectangles
 - resize rectangles
 - draw class diagramms